mohitbalwani/infinite-scroll-assignment/README.md

 ### Requirements:

 1. **Image Fetching [35 POINTS]:**
    - Use the [Pixabay API](https://pixabay.com/api/docs/) to fetch images
    - Implement infinite scrolling to continuously load new images as the user scrolls down, do not fetch all images at once as this can overload the network layer and backend API, instead use infinite scrolling to fetch new images as user reaches the end of the list.
    - Optimize the app to ensure smooth scrolling and image loading.
    - Handle large volumes of data efficiently.
 2. **Gallery Layout [35 POINTS]:**
    - Allow users to dynamically resize the gallery grid to display between 3 and 6 images per row according to user preference.
    - Provide a dropdown or slider to let users choose the number of images per row
    - Display images in a responsive grid layout that adjusts according to the user's selection.
 3. **Navigation [30 POINTS]:**
    - Enable navigation through the gallery using the up, down, left and right arrow keys.
-    - Support scrolling with the mouse or touchpad.
+   - Support scrolling with the mouse or touch-pad.

 ### Technical Details:

 1. **Frontend:**
    - Use HTML, CSS, and JavaScript/Typescript to achieve this on codepen.
 A link to this pen will be submitted for review.
    - Implement a responsive design that adjusts to different screen sizes.
    - Obtain an API key from Pixabay.
    - Fetch images using the Pixabay API and handle the response appropriately.
    - Ensure that images are loaded in batches as the user scrolls.
 2. **Infinite Scrolling:**
    - Implement an infinite scroll mechanism to load more images when the user reaches the bottom of the page.
    - Manage the state to keep track of loaded images and ensure seamless scrolling.
 3. **Keyboard Navigation:**
    - Capture keyboard events to allow users to navigate through the gallery using the up and down arrow keys.
-    - Scroll the gallery appropriately based on the user's keypresses.
+   - Scroll the gallery appropriately based on the user's key presses.
 4. **Gallery Resizing:**
    - Provide a user interface element (dropdown or slider) to adjust the number of images per row.
    - Dynamically update the gallery layout based on the user's selection.

 ### Bonus Points: